- Jesus called people to follow him and invited them into community and the life of God.

 - We hope and work for the relief of all suffering in the world

-Contact the Pastor for Anointing of the Sick.
+Contact the Parish Office at firstname.lastname@example.org to schedule Anointing of the Sick.

 Jesus called spouses to unconditional love and lasting fidelity.